EdwinKuo1337/CS598-DLH-Final-Project/README.md

 # Pretrain weights

-You can download the pretrain files here on my google drive, the best weight is named 'Reproduced_best_performance_weight': https://drive.google.com/drive/folders/18li5FKJEhwRsPM5tpttsocalH_-GaPfO?usp=sharing
+You can download the pretrain files here on my google drive, the best weight is named 'Reproduced_best_weight': https://drive.google.com/drive/folders/18li5FKJEhwRsPM5tpttsocalH_-GaPfO?usp=sharing

 Put the downloaded weight in the saved_weights folder under StageNet folder